Friday 7th February 2025: The Shapes, Dada Paradox, Queen Eleanor's Cross, Weekend Warriors, Dr Sivasambo Sriharan

 Oxford OX4 3NH

 Florence Park Community Centre is located on Cornwallis Road, a short distance from the Junction with Iffley Road.
-Admission is cash only at the door, but once inside you can use plastic at the bar.
+Admission is cash or card at the door, and once inside you can also use cash or card at the bar.
 The venue is all on one level and fully accessible.
 All ages are welcome but under 16s should be accompanied by a responsible adult.
-If coming by bus, it is very close to the Cornwallis Close stop on the number 46 bus route, or a few minutes walk from the Freelands Road and Henley Avenue bus stops on Iffley Road where there are frequent number 3 buses.
-If coming by car, on-site parking is restricted but kerbside parking available on the surrounding roads.